What is stamina?

 The interval method

-The main difference that characterises the interval method is the reward of breaks.
-This is an incomplete regeneration.
+The main difference that characterises the interval method is the reward of breaks, although an incomplete regeneration.
 There is usually a constant change between stress and recovery and thus an overall improvement in the cardiovascular system is expected.
 During exercise, there is an increased cardiac work load and more breaks due to an increased volume of work.
 This leads to a heart interior expansion (development of a sports heart).The interval method is similarly divided into four different types.

 Method: Extensive interval method with long time intervals